lestec/portfolio-resubmit/README.md

 # Portfolio
-This portfolio was built as a [Udacity](www.udacity.com) Front End Nano Degree project.
-The purpose is to demostrate mastery of HTML and CSS.
+This project was built as a [Udacity](www.udacity.com) Front End Nano Degree project.
+Developed a personal portfolio page using HTML, CSS, and the Bootstrap framework.
+The page is fully responsive and works on mobile, tablet, and desktop browsers.

 ## Built With:
 HTML,CSS,and Bootstrap 4